Exploding tree: Cold

 Cold weather will cause some trees to shatter by freezing the sap, because it contains water, which expands as it freezes, creating a sound like a gunshot.
 The sound is produced as the tree bark splits, with the wood contracting as the sap expands.
 John Claudius Loudon described this effect of cold on trees in his Encyclopaedia of Gardening, in the entry for frosts, as follows:

 Henry Ward Beecher records anecdotal evidence of the wood from which instrument cases and carrying boxes were splitting in temperatures of -70 F in Captain Bach's travels near the Great Slave Lake.
 Linda Runyon, author of books on wilderness living, recounts her experience of the effect of cold on maple trees as follows:

 Wally and Shirley Loudon reported the effect of the freeze of December 1968 upon their orchard in Carlton, Washington as follows:

 To the Sioux of The Dakotas and the Cree, the first new moon of the new year is known, in various dialects, as the "Moon of the Cold-Exploding Trees".

 Tree sap is a supercooled liquid in cold temperatures.
 John Hunter observed, in his Treatise on the Blood, that tree sap within a tree freezes some 17 degrees Fahrenheit below its nominal freezing point.

+In the Ainu language, the phenomenon of tree trunks bursting as a result of the water inside freezing is called nipusfum (ニプシフㇺ).